-The Commission has previously held to the 25-foot minimum setback from bluff edge as defined in the Coastal Act in past actions on the subject site, as well as on nearby sites within Irvine Cove (e.g. 5-99-206, as amended (Smith/Swinden/Loder), 5-97-185(Schaefer)), and elsewhere in Laguna Beach (see, for example: 5-06-195 (Hayden), 5-02-357 (Saczalski), among others).
+As the site is grossly stable, GeoFirm has recommended a "conservative" 10-foot structural setback from the geologic top of bluff to allow for natural surficial bluff instability.
+As proposed, the project meets the minimum 10-foot geologic setback from the northeasterly bluff edge as identified by the Commission's staff geologist.
+However, the Commission maintains that a minimum 25-foot bluff edge setback for the site is the most appropriate to substantially reduce the likelihood of proposed development becoming threatened given the inherent uncertainty in predicting geologic processes in the future, and to allow for potential changes in bluff erosion rates as a result of rising sea level.
+The Commission has previously held to the 25-foot minimum in past actions on the subject site, as well as on nearby sites within Irvine Cove (e.g. 5-99-206, as amended (Smith/Swinden/Loder), 5-97-185(Schaefer)), and elsewhere in Laguna Beach (see, for example: 5-06-195 (Hayden), 5-02-357 (Saczalski), among others).
 In this particular case, the subject site is not constrained such that the typical minimum bluff edge setback could not be accommodated.
 The subject lot is adequately sized, with plenty of developable area landward of the typical setbacks to allow for a home of comparable size to those nearby.
+Special Condition 1 requires submittal of final revised plans with a 25-foot setback from the Commission's identified bluff edge.